 So what about energy medicine approaches to Halloween/Samhain?

-Tend to Spleen: The spleen stretch in this video helps the spleen meridian get ready to metabolise both the shifting energy at this time of year, and any extra sugar consumption!
+The spleen stretch in the video below helps the spleen meridian get ready to metabolise both the shifting energy at this time of year, and any extra sugar consumption!

 Samhain, and any of the turnings of the Celtic calendar, are wonderful times to pause for a moment of reflection and gratitude.
 This may be personal, with a simple meditation ceremony, or it may be a time for a family meal, an honouring of your own ancestors through sharing memories and stories of their life and character.
 This weaves the web of connection between the generations, providing each of us with the comfort and nourishment of personal story.
 Think of it as the enlivening of one of your strands of DNA; the ancestors are happy to be talked about and honoured, and as their cells are part of you, then it is an honouring and enlivening of your cells too.